dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 :::moniker range=">= aspnetcore-6.0"

-ASP.NET Core MVC has support for formatting response data.
-Response data can be formatted using specific formats or in response to client requested format.
+ASP.NET Core MVC supports formatting response data, using specified formats or in response to a client's request.

 ## Format-specific Action Results

 Some action result types are specific to a particular format, such as <xref:Microsoft.AspNetCore.Mvc.JsonResult> and <xref:Microsoft.AspNetCore.Mvc.ContentResult>.
-Actions can return results that are formatted in a particular format, regardless of client preferences.
+Actions can return results that always use a specified format, ignoring a client's request for a different format.
 For example, returning `JsonResult` returns JSON-formatted data and returning `ContentResult` returns plain-text-formatted string data.

 An action isn't required to return any specific type.
 ASP.NET Core supports any object return value.
 Results from actions that return objects that aren't <xref:Microsoft.AspNetCore.Mvc.IActionResult> types are serialized using the appropriate <xref:Microsoft.AspNetCore.Mvc.Formatters.IOutputFormatter> implementation.
 For more information, see <xref:web-api/action-return-types>.